I attended the Mount Hermon Christian Writers’ Conference a half-dozen times.

 “You know, Lord, I don’t know why I came here.
 Maybe I should forget about getting published and just go home to raise my daughter.

-It will be a bummer if I never publish a book, but it will be worse if I botch my daughter’s childhood.”
+It will be a bummer if I never publish a book.
+But it will be worse if I botch my daughter’s childhood.”

 The clouds parted.